USS Nokomis (SP-609): French escort duty

-After fitting out at Philadelphia Nokomis sailed for Bermuda 19 December with a French submarine chaser in tow.
-She departed Bermuda for Brest, France, 8 January 1918, stopping en route at the Azores and Leixões, Portugal.
+After fitting out at Philadelphia Nokomis sailed for Bermuda 19 December with a French submarine chaser JC 319' in tow.
+She departed Bermuda for Brest, France, 7 January 1918 at 7 am, stopping en route at the Azores and Leixões, Portugal.
 The expansion of U.S. Naval forces in France and increase in the escort duty in French waters resulted in Nokomis being among the smaller and slower vessels of less military value transferred to serve convoys using the Gironde River with a base in Rochefort, a French naval base north of the Gironde.
 Nokomis reported at Rochefort 11 March 1918.
 The five other former yachts withstood the constant escort duty well, but Nokomis is noted as an exception.
 Nokomis spent the rest of the conflict on patrol and escort duty off western France, and remained in European waters for several months after the November 1918 Armistice brought an end to the fighting and end of wartime duty in 1919.
 Aboard were some six African Americans, one cook and the others mess attendants, relegated to the role of servants in the segregated Navy.

 Nokomis returned to the United States in August, was reclassified PY–6 in 1920, and decommissioned at New York City 25 February 1921.
 The yacht was outfitted as a ship's tender for the Naval Governor of Santo Domingo in July 1921 but did not assume this duty.